Home

 What Is P0118?

-P0118 is a generic diagnostic trouble code (DTC) defined as “Engine Coolant Temperature Sensor Circuit High Input.”
+P0118 is a generic Diagnostic Trouble Code (DTC) defined as “Engine Coolant Temperature Sensor Circuit High Input”.
+It applies to all vehicles from 1996 to current models.

-The engine coolant temperature sensor (ECT sensor or coolant temp sensor) is a thermistor in the coolant passage inside the cylinder head.
+The engine coolant temperature sensor (ECT sensor or coolant temp sensor) is a thermistor in the coolant passage inside the cylinder head located on top of the engine block.

 The sensor resistance stays high when the coolant temperature is low, and the resistance drops when the coolant’s temperature increases.
-Your PCM reads this data and accordingly regulates the air-fuel injection, cooling fan, and ignition spark timing.
+Your PCM reads this data and regulates the air-fuel injection, cooling fan, and ignition spark timing accordingly.

-But if the ECT sensor signal circuit output is high (typically more than 4.7 volts) even when the engine has been running for several minutes, your PCM determines the sensor resistance is out of spec.
+But if the ECT sensor signal circuit output is high (typically more than 4.9 volts), your PCM will determine the sensor resistance is out of spec.

 As a result, it registers the DTC P0118 code and activates the Check Engine Light.